oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 username/password and log in with those same credentials.
-This method was simple but caused many security problems because developers would need to write the code to authenticate the user directly, store their credentials, manage their data, etc. It also required developers to build custom authorization schemes to track what permissions their users had to perform certain operations.
+This method was simple but caused many security problems because developers would need to write the code to authenticate the user directly, store their credentials, manage their data, etc. This practice also required developers to build custom authorization schemes to track the user permissions necessary to perform certain operations.

 A while later, OAuth came into fashion with a new idea: let a user have one